By Griffin Moores

 “It’s never too late to change your life, or further your education, and I think CSU’s online business program is the perfect example of letting people have that flexibility to gain that education while working and having their families.”

-The flexibility of online education
+The flexibility of an online MBA

 “I’ve been loving the experience,” said Joshalynn.